Turn your CSVs into Graphs using LLMs

 An Iterative Approach

-I attempted this briefly a few months ago and found that the model I was using became easily distracted when dealing with larger schemas and the prompts quite quickly reach the token limits.
+I attempted this briefly a few months ago and found that the model I was using became easily distracted when dealing with larger schemas, and the prompts quite quickly reached the LLM’s token limits.

-So for this approach, I thought I’d try an iterative approach - taking the keys one by one.
+I thought I’d try an iterative approach this time - taking the keys one at a time.
 This should help avoid distraction because the LLM only needs to consider one item at a time.

 The final approach used the following steps: